reallyenglish/jobs/ui_designer_in_uk.md

-We're looking for a UX designer to help us deliver cutting-edge e-learning products that make learning languages both fun and effective.
+We're looking for a UI designer to help us deliver cutting-edge e-learning products that make learning languages both fun and effective.

 About us
 ===================================